The Cyclades had my heart!

 Outside of mythology, didn’t know a ton about Greece before venturing across land and sea to discover the islands of paradise marveled in song and conversation.

 Planned the trip a year in advance.
 Hopped a flight from New York to Paris to Athens.
-Traveling during off-season (October) to escape the crowd and save money was a great plan.
+Traveling during the off-season (October) to escape the crowd and save money was a great plan.
 The weather was perfect (in the high 80s).
-The water was cool for me.
+The water was cold for me.

 Car rental was a breeze.
-There’s many other ways to navigate the land (AVs, motorbikes, bus, etc.).
+There are many other ways to navigate the land (AVs, motorbikes, bus, etc.).
 Whichever way you decide to get around, make sure the vehicle can handle the steep hills you’ll need to climb.
-Saw too many cars rolling back down hills and/or stalled.
+Saw too many cars rolling back down hills and stalled.

 Mykonos Grand Resort offered ongoing shuttles to/from the pedestrian shopping centers.
 Even I braved the local bus before renting a car.
-It was necessary in order to venture out to explore Órnos and Psaroú which had wonderful architecture and numerous beaches.Greek mythology says petrified bodies of giants killed by Hercules formed the island of Mykonos.
+It was necessary to venture out to explore Órnos and Psaroú which had beautiful architecture and numerous beaches.Greek mythology says petrified bodies of giants killed by Hercules formed the island of Mykonos.
 Click To Tweet

-If only we could time travel back to see how the islands were really formed.
+If only we could time travel back to see how the islands formed.

 eats & beats